This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Preheat the oven to 425°F, set a wire rack over a baking sheet.

 • Remove the marinating roast from the plastic bag, letting excess marinade drip off.
-Place the roast on the wire rack and insert an oven thermometer into the center of the meat.
+Place the roast on the wire rack and insert a thermometer probe into the center of the meat.
 Grind black pepper over the top.

 • Transfer the baking sheet to the oven and roast for 30 to 35 minutes or until desired doneness.
 For medium-rare 135°F, for medium 145°F. Remove from the oven, cover with aluminum foil and rest for 15 minutes.